-To many, Richard Feynman is an inspiration – the same caliber of man, as well as scientist, as Carl Sagan, Neil deGrasse Tyson, and Bill Nye.
+To many, Richard Feynman is an inspiration – the same caliber of inspirational as the greatest of the greats; like Albert Einstein, Sir Issac Newton and Johannes Kepler (the man that shaped the laws of motion).
 Professor Feynman was a scientist, a teacher, a musician, and an icon.
 In the physics community, he is a theoretical physicist and known for his work in quantum mechanics.
 Without a doubt, modern science owes a lot to Feynman, for both his work and his encouraging words to the next generation of scientists.

 In addition to his formal education, Feynman spent a lot of time on self education.
 Through the power of reading, he was able to teach himself concepts and subjects ahead of what he was learning in school (in an interview, Feynman credits a book series ‘[subject name] for the practical man’ (such as ‘Algebra for the Practical Man’).
 You can still find these books online and may be able to download PDF versions).

 Later, Feynman went to Princeton University where he got a perfect score on the entrance exam in mathematics and physics (this is no easy task).
 During his time there, he took classes with scientists such as Albert Einstein, Wolfgang Pauli, and John won Neumann.
 For his doctoral work, Feynman – along with his thesis adviser John Archibald Wheeler – laid the groundwork for “path integral formulation” as well as “Feynman diagrams”.
 He would continue this pioneering work throughout his career